0x1eef/portzap/README.md

 ### CLI: portzap

-    # Clone the hardenedbsd ports tree into /home/_portzap/ports/.
+    # Clone the HardenedBSD ports tree into /home/_portzap/ports/.
     # This command is delegated to the '_portzap' user.
     $ portzap clone